 - Keep pets under control.
 Keep pets on a tight leash.
 Lengthy leashes can quickly become a menace, as they can trip pedestrians.

 - Stay to the right.
 Bicycles follow the same rules as cars.

 - Ride single file.
-Bicyclists need to share the road safely with cars.
+Bicyclists need to share the road safely with cars and pedestrians.
 In addition, many paths have curves and if you are riding side by side, you might not be able to see oncoming walkers or bikers around the bend.

 - Announce your approach and pass on the left.
 When approaching a walker on a path from behind, warn them of your presence by saying “passing on your left.”

 Property owners should share this information with visitors and rental guests.
 Our Do You Know…? posts may be accessed at any time on the Tidelines website.